kritikakriti/Cyber-Security-/README.md

 ![Screenshot (32)](https://user-images.githubusercontent.com/33561960/94176941-72198700-feb6-11ea-988e-ef7e5e2281e4.png)

-4. After downloading click on the software and install it to your pc.
+4. After downloading click on the .exe file and install it to your pc.
-5. Software asks for a licence key at last, simply skip it or you can buy the kwy as per your convenience.
+5. Software asks for a licence key at last, simply skip it or you can buy the key as per your convenience.

 ## Kali Linux Download
 1. Go to (https://www.kali.org/downloads/) and download Kali Linux Vmware according to the bit configuration of your PC.